danny-avila/LibreChat/README.md

 # ChatGPT Clone #
 ![chatgpt-clone demo](./public/demo.gif)
 ## Wrap all conversational AIs under one roof. ##
-  Conversational/Utility AIs are the future and OpenAI revolutionized this movement with ChatGPT.
-While numerous methods exist to integrate conversational AIs, this app commemorates the original styling of ChatGPT, with the ability to integrate any current/future conversational AI models through user-provided APIs, while also having in mind improved client features, such as conversation search, and prompt templates.
-This project was also built with the anticipation of the official ChatGPT API from OpenAI, though it uses unofficial packages.
-Through this clone, you can avoid subscription-based models in favor of either free or pay-per-call APIs.
+  Assistant AIs are the future and OpenAI revolutionized this movement with ChatGPT.
+While numerous methods exist to integrate these AIs, this app commemorates the original styling of ChatGPT, with the ability to integrate any current/future AI models through user-provided API keys, while improving upon original client features, such as conversation search and prompt templates.
+This project was built with the anticipation of the official ChatGPT API from OpenAI, and now uses it along with the free access method.
+Through this clone, you can avoid subscription-based models in favor of free or pay-per-call APIs.
 I will most likely not deploy this app, as it's mainly a learning experience, but feel free to clone or fork to create your own custom wrapper.

-## Origin ##
-  This project was originally created as a Minimum Viable Product (or MVP) for the [@HackReactor](https://github.com/hackreactor/) Bootcamp.
-It was built with OpenAI response streaming and most of the UI completed in under 20 hours.
-20 hours in, I had most of the UI and basic functionality done.
-This was created without using any boilerplates or templates, including create-react-app and other toolchains.
-The purpose of the exercise was to learn setting up a full stack project from scratch.
-Please feel free to give feedback, suggestions, or fork the project for your own use.

 ## Updates
 <details open>